redhat-cip/dci-pipeline/README.md

 ## dci-pipeline command

 The `dci-pipeline` command allows to execute multiple DCI jobs using different credentials.
-Jobs are grouped by type.
-Each group must complete successfully before the next group is started.
-The jobs with their types are described in YAML files that are passed to the `dci-pipeline` command line.
+Jobs are grouped by stage.
+Each stage must complete successfully before the next stage is started.
+The jobs with their stages are described in YAML files that are passed to the `dci-pipeline` command line.
 For example:

 ```ShellSession